Bob Stane: The Ice House

 The Ice House opened in 1960.
 Performers from Stane's Upper Cellar also did shows at the Ice House.
 Stane personally took one of his performers to the Ice House to audition.
 Ice House owner Willard Chilcott was at the Ice House during that audition.
 After some discussion about the entertainment business Chilcott offered Stane the opportunity to run the Ice House.
 Stane responded that he would run the Ice House as a partner.
 Chilccott agreed and Stane became co-owner of the Ice House in 1961.
 Stane and Chilcott sold the Ice House in 1978.

-Playboy Enterprises - Chicago
+Playboy Enterprises

 In June 1962 Stane took a temporary leave of absence from running the Ice House to handle promotion and publicity work for the Playboy Enterprises in Chicago, Illinois.
 Stane returned to the Ice House in December 1962.

 Coffee Gallery Backstage

-Stane opened the Coffee Gallery Backstage in 1998.
-The venue features top-level entertainment, ranging from folk to jazz, seven nights a week.
+Stane opened the Coffee Gallery Backstage (CGB) in 1998.
+The venue featured top-level entertainment, ranging from folk to jazz, seven nights a week.
+CGB went out of business in 2022.